09 Apr Optimized Paint Booth Filters

-Optimized is a difficult word because so many companies have burned bridges by offering "optimized" solution that only seem to optimize their own profits, but this post will discuss the tradititional meaning and how you could self-test or at least self-audit someone claming to optimize your paint booth filters so you're not lead down a path to increaseing some suppliers bottom line while yours suffers.
+Optimized is a difficult word because so many companies have burned bridges by offering “optimized” solution that only seem to optimize their own profits, but this post will discuss the traditional meaning and how you could self-test or at least self-audit someone claiming to optimize your paint booth filters so you’re not lead down a path to increasing some suppliers bottom line while yours suffers.
 More specifically in this post we will focus on the air exit/paint overspray side.

 Case Studies vs Individual Testing